 After an 11th hour extension, today’s the day on which all, well most, Americans are supposed to be enrolled in a health insurance plan.
 And as a million users are trying to access a hopefully functional website, here’s my take on health insurance.

 There’s been social media buzz about health care/health insurance costs, value, and the choices we make, and a general pondering about what these new exchange plans will actually provide.
 We’re reluctant to pay for health care, especially if we are young and well and believe in our own immortality.
 Though we gladly pay for vacations, we resent paying for health insurance.
 We don’t complain about the rising costs at Disneyland the way we do the rising costs of a PET scan or a prescription drug.
 And of course it makes sense – we work hard, if we can work at all, and the American Dream teaches that we should have some joy in life.
 When paying to stay alive is all we can do, resentment/frustration/anger follows naturally.

 12 Dec 2013

-in Activism, Breast Cancer, Breast Cancer Awareness, Cancer Politics, Community, Health Care, Living with Cancer, Medical Consumer, Research, Treatment
+in Breast Cancer, Breast Cancer Awareness, Cancer Politics, Community, Health Care, Living with Cancer, Medical Consumer, Research, Treatment